The historical Christian view of a "witch" was a person who literally makes a Deal with the Devil

-- Vampires of Arland are a standalone Witch Species.
+- Vampires of Arland are a standalone example.
 Only fertile among themselves, all vampires are capable of magic and can learn some unique skills after passing a physical and psychical threshold.

 Live Action TV

-- A literal Witch Species, the Carrionites, appeared in the Doctor Who episode "The Shakespeare Code".
+- A literal example, the Carrionites, appeared in the Doctor Who episode "The Shakespeare Code".

-- Charmed specifically differentiates between "magical witches," who are part of the witch species and born with their power, and "witch practitioners" who aren't born with powers but can study witchcraft to limited effect.
+- Charmed differentiates between "magical witches," who are part of the witch subspecies and are born with magical powers, and "witch practitioners" who aren't born with powers but can study witchcraft to limited effect.